 - Remember to practice compassion when communicating with the person who hurt you

 When you experience emotional pain, many might tell you to just let go and forget about it.
 Understand that it is not a valid or healthy solution.
 The festering hurt will eat away at your peace of mind and lead to you expressing your emotions in toxic ways.
 You need to process your hurt and anger, talk to the person about it, learn to heal, and find your own comfort and happiness.
-We hope the above tips help.

 We must understand that no one is perfect and, sometimes, our own expectations contribute to how we are feeling.
 When you see things from their perspective and acknowledge your role in the matter, it becomes easier to empathize with the person who hurt you.
 Sometimes, you may not be the source of their anger or it could have just been a misunderstanding.
 In such situations, learn to be compassionate and forgiving.